-SCIENCE: Mikolaj Kopernik (Coper-(1456-1543), the discoverer nicus) of the solar system, of earth's rotation about the sun and father of modern relativity; Jan Sniadecki (1756-1830), astronomer and famous mathematician who worked with Oxford University; Jozef Hoene-Wronski (1778-1853), philosopher and famous mathematician, discoverer of differential equations; Zygmunt Wroblewski (1845-1888) and Karol Olszewski (1846-1915), scientists who first liquefied air; Jan Lukasiewicz (b.
-1878), philosopher and mathematician, inventor of the petroleum lamp; Stefan Kopec (murdered by the Nazis), discovered the hormone of insects; Maria Sklodowska-Curie (1867-1934), Nobel prize winner, discovered radium and polonium; R. Waigiel, discovered anti-typhoid serum; Dr. Kazimierz Funk (b.
-1884), first introduced the term "Vitamin" (his book on the subject published in New York is a recognized authority); Dr. L. Zamenhof (1859-1917), created Esperanto.
+Mikolaj Kopernik (Copernicus) (1473-1543) the discoverer of the solar system, of the earth's rotation about the sun and father of modern astronomy; Jan Dlugosz (1413-1480), distinguished historian; Jan Sniadecki (1756-1830), astronomer and famous mathematician who worked with Oxford University; Jozef Hoene-Wronski (1778-1853), philosopher and famous mathematician, discoverer of differential equations; August Cieszkowski (1814-1894), famous philosopher; Zygmunt Wroblewski (1845-1888) and Karol Olszewski (1846-1915), scientists who first liquefied air; Ignacy Lukasiewicz (1822-1882), philosopher and mathematician, inventor of the petroleum lamp; Stefan Kopec (murdered by the Germans), discovered the hormone of insects; Maria Sklodowska-Curie (1867-1934), Nobel prize winner, discovered radium and polonium;

+R. Waigiel, discovered anti-typhoid serum; Dr. Kazimierz Funk (b.
+1884), first introduced the term "Vitamin" (his book on the subject published in New York is a recognized authority); Baudouin de Courtenay (1845-), Jan Rozwadowski (1867-), and Tadeusz Zielinski (1859-), world-famous philologists; Dr. L. Zamenhof (1859-1917), created Esperanto; Joachim Lelewel (1786-1861) and Oswald Balcer (1858-), famous historians.
+Jan Kucharzewski (1876) is Poland's most distinguished contemporary historian.

-35. Painters
+34. Painters

-Piotr Michalowski (1802-1855) and Aleksander Orlowski (1777-1832), excellent painters and draughtsmen; Jan Matejko (1839-1893), creator of a series of monumental visions of Poland's glorious past; Artur Grottger (1837-1867), painter of tragic insurrection of 1863 and the Siberian deportees; Juliusz Kossak (1824-1899), famous ballet painter; Josef Chelmonski (1850-1914), realist painter; Jacek Malczewski (1855-1929), the Polish Rubens; Stanislaw Wyspianski (1869-1907), leading painter of "Young Poland"; J. Mehoffer (b.1869), famous painter of stained glass windows; Wladyslaw Skoczylas (b.1883), illustrator of Polish folklore.
-School of St. Luke, eleven painters under a modernized spell of El Grecco.
-Jan Rosen (b.1891), the painter of frescos in Poland, Italy and U. S. A., Artur Szyk, famous miniaturist, Feliks Topolski, the Rembrandtian draughtsman.
+Piotr Michalowski (1801-1855) and Aleksander Orlowski (1777-1832), excellent painters and draughtsmen; Jan Matejko (1838-1893), creator of a series of monumental visions of Poland's glorious past; Artur Grottger (1837-1867), painter of tragic insurrection of 1863 and the Siberian deportees; Juliusz Kossak (1824-1899), famous battle painter; Jozef Chelmonski (1850-1914), realist painter; Leon Wyczolkowski (1852-1937), greatest Polish impressionist; Jacek Malczewski (1855-1929), the Polish

+Rubens; Julian Falat (1855-1929), landscape painter and aquarellist; Stanislaw Wyspianski (1869-1907), leading painter of "Young Poland"; Professor Stanislaw Noakowski (1867-), distinguished architect; J. Mehoffer (b.
+1869), famous designer of stained glass windows; Wladyslaw Skoczylas (1883-1934), illustrator of Polish folklore.
+School of St. Luke, eleven painters under a modernized spell of El Greco, responsible for the seven historical paintings in the Polish Pavillion at the New York World's Fair.
+Jan Rosen (b.
+1891), the painter of frescos in Poland, Italy and U.S.A., Feliks Topolski, the Rembranditian draughtsman.

-36. Sculptors
+35. Sculptors

 Wit Stwosz (1438-1533), great master of the XV century, who carved the altar in St. Mary's Church, Cracow, removed by the Germans to Nuremberg; Ksawery Dunikowski (b.
-1876) and Edward Witting, whose monuments to aviators stand in Warsaw and Paris; Stanislaw Ostrowski (b.1878), sculptor of the equestrian statue of King Jagiello before his victory over the Prussians at Grunwald, at the World's Fair in New York, 1939.
+1876) and Edward Witting (b.
+1877), whose monuments to aviators stand in Warsaw and Paris; Stanislaw Ostrowski (b.
+1878), sculptor of the equestrian statue of King Jagiello before his victory over the Prussians at Grunwald, at the World's Fair in New York, 1938.

-37. Composers and Musicians
+36. Composers and Musicians

 Fryderyk Chopin (1810-1849), one of the greatest composers, whose music is essentially Polish; Stanislaw Moniuszko (1819-1872), the father of the Polish opera; Ignacy Paderewski (1860-1941), who earned fame as a pianist before he rose to symbolize Polish patriotism and Statesmanship; Henryk Wieniawski (1835-1880), and Karol Szymanowski (1883-1937), distinguished composers of modern symphonies.
-Barcewicz, Bronislaw Huberman, Pawel Kochanski, Wanda Landowska, Artur Rubinstein, Jozef Hoffman and Jozef Sliwinski are Polish performers whose names are familiar to music-lovers in Europe and America.
-Emil Mlynarski and Artur Rodzinski are well-known Polish conductors, while the de Reszke brothers, Adam Didur, Jan Kiepura, Ada Sari and Sembrich-Kochanska are well-known Polish singers of international repute.
+Barcewicz, Bronislaw Huberman, Zygmunt Stojowski, Pawel Kochanski, Wanda Landowska, Artur Rubinstein, Jozef Hoffman, Witold Malcuzynski, J. Michalowski and Jozef Sliwinski are Polish performers whose names are familiar to music-lovers in Europe and America.
+Emil Mlynarski and Artur Rodzinski are well-known Polish conductors, while among Polish singers of international repute Ada Sari, Sembrich-Kochanska, the de Reszke brothers, Adam Didur and Jan Kiepura deserve mention.

-38. Literature
+37. Literature